Bowling (cricket): Goals of bowling

 In a game of cricket, the ultimate priority of the fielding side is to restrict the total number of runs scored by the batting side, and the actions of the bowlers will be fundamental to achieving this objective.
 The primary means of achieving this is by dismissing the batting side by getting all ten of the opposition wickets as quickly as possible.
 A secondary objective will be to keep the batting side's run rate as low as possible.
 In fact, in most forms of cricket, the twin aims of the fielding side are targeted concurrently, as the achievement of one aim tends to have a positive effect upon the other.
-Taking regular opposition wickets will remove the better batsmen from the crease, typically leading to a slowing of the scoring rate.
-Conversely, slowing the scoring rate can put additional pressure on the batsmen and force them into taking extra risks, which will often lead to wickets.
+Taking regular opposition wickets will remove the better batters from the crease, typically leading to a slowing of the scoring rate.
+Conversely, slowing the scoring rate can put additional pressure on the batters and force them into taking extra risks, which will often lead to wickets.

 Depending upon the format of the match, these two strategies will be given different weights.
 In an unlimited, timed or declaration match, the main aim of the bowling attack will be to take wickets, so attacking bowling and fielding strategies will be used.
 In a limited overs match, this aim will also be supplemented by the secondary need to prevent the batting side from scoring quickly, so more defensive strategies will be used.
 In general, the shorter the number of overs per side, the more priority will be given to this secondary target of maintaining a low run-rate.
 It is also highly probable that the need for attacking or defensive strategies can switch frequently as a cricket match progresses.
 It is the sign of a good cricket captain to be able to tell which strategy is most appropriate in any set of circumstances and the best way of implementing it.

 Bowling tactics

 The simultaneous twin objectives of bowling are to take wickets and prevent run scoring opportunities.
-Both objectives are achieved through the underlying aim of bowling the ball in such a way that the batsman is unable to connect with the ball in the middle of the bat and control its movement after contact.
-There are three distinct means of achieving this aim: by bowling the ball on a good line and length, by bowling with sufficient pace that the batsman struggles to react to the delivery, or by bowling the ball in such a way that it has lateral movement as it approaches the batsman, either in the air or off the ground.
+Both objectives are achieved through the underlying aim of bowling the ball in such a way that the batter is unable to connect with the ball in the middle of the bat and control its movement after contact.
+There are three distinct means of achieving this aim: by bowling the ball on a good line and length, by bowling with sufficient pace that the batter struggles to react to the delivery, or by bowling the ball in such a way that it has lateral movement as it approaches the batter, either in the air or off the ground.
 A good bowler may be able to combine two of these skills, a truly great bowler may be able to combine all three.